UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

   - `xlarge_bags`: number of x-large bags of avocados sold
   - `type`: type of avocado sold (conventional or organic)
   - `year`: year avocado was sold in
+  - `lat`: latitude of the U.S. region the avocado was sold in
-  - `region`: U.S. state avocado was sold in
+  - `lon`: longitude of the U.S. region the avocado was sold in
-  - `month`: month avocado was sold in
+  - `season`: season avocado was sold in

 The features we used in the random forest regression model were:

   - `type`: type of avocado sold (conventional or organic)
+  - `lat`: latitude of the U.S. region the avocado was sold in
-  - `region`: U.S. state avocado was sold in
+  - `lon`: longitude of the U.S. region the avocado was sold in
-  - `month`: month avocado was sold in
+  - `season`: season avocado was sold in
+  - *The intuition behind these selected features will be explained later on in the report.*

 The target was: